 A first impression determines a lot of things, so before embarking on writing a proposal, it is best to talk to the client and understand the problem and their expectations of the solution you will offer.

 This will help you in understanding the goals that your client wants to achieve as well as help you establish your own objectives.

 Once these things are clear to you, it will be quite an easy job to draft your proposal.

 Now that you understand the importance of writing a UX proposal, let us give you some tips on how to write it.

 How to write a UX proposal?

 Writing a UX proposal is simple.
 However, one thing you need to remember while writing it is to avoid jargon.
-Keeping the document concise and easy to read is necessary as the client might not be from the designing background.
+Keeping the document concise and easy to read is necessary as the client might not be from a design background.

 Steps in writing a UX proposal